chadwhitacre/openpath/2024/distributing-funds-in-open-source/index.md

 #### But What About DAOs?

-A little voice in my said tells me I should also mention [decentralized autonomous organizations](https://www.investopedia.com/tech/what-dao/) (DAOs), but to be honest they make little sense to me and feel like an esoteric waste of time.
+A little voice in my head tells me I should also mention [decentralized autonomous organizations](https://www.investopedia.com/tech/what-dao/) (DAOs), but to be honest they make little sense to me and feel like an esoteric waste of time.
 I don't know of any Open Source-focused ones.
 I supposed they can